firefox-devtools/profiler/docs-user/guide-perf-profiling.md

 The `perf script` command takes the `perf.data` file that was written by the `perf record` command as its implicit input.

-### Step 3: View the profile in perf.html
+### Step 3: View the profile in profiler.firefox.com

-You can now load the .perf file into perf.html: just tell perf.html to open the file and it should be auto-identified and loaded.
+You can now load the .perf file into [profiler.firefox.com](https://profiler.firefox.com): just tell the Firefox Profiler to open the file and it should be auto-identified and loaded.
 Note that there will be no markers and no categories.
 Many stack frames will say `[unknown]`.
 There will be no JavaScript stacks, unless you do extra work as described below.
 Symbols might be mangled.

 ## Analyzing perf traces and tips